Learn when and how you might need to set aside federal withholding for contractors.

 If you do not collect backup withholding from affected payees as required, you could be liable for the amounts.
 For additional information on backup withholding see IRS publication 1281.

-When you pay a contractor in QuickBooks Online or QuickBooks Desktop, you can add a line/expense to the check to account for the federal backup withholding.
+QuickBooks Online or QuickBooks Desktop: you can add a line/expense to the check to account for the federal backup withholding.
 The amount must be entered as a negative amount to reduce the total pay to the vendor.

-If you have QuickBooks Contractor Payments without QuickBooks Online, you can't collect backup withholding on your contractor payments.
+QuickBooks Contractor Payments without QuickBooks accounting: you can't collect backup withholding on your contractor payments.